-Storm Rate : Set up the limit of bandwidth for storm type you choose.
+Storm Rate: Set up the limit of bandwidth for the storm control.
+With a storm rate of 15%, all data packets activated for storm control are discarded, if the percentage of broadcast, multicast or unicast packets exceeds 15% of the ports maximum bandwidth (e.g. 15 mbps on a 100 mbps port).
 Valid value of the storm rate ranges from 1-100 with the minimum unit of 1.
 And only integer is acceptable.
 Default is 100.

-4.16 QoS (Quality of Service) Configuration
+4.18 QoS (Quality of Service) Configuration

 The switch supports 5 kinds of QoS, are as follows, MAC Priority, 802.1p Priority, IP TOS Priority, and DiffServ DSCP Priority.
 Port Based Priority has a special name called VIP Port in the switch.
 Any packets enter VIP Port will have highest transmitting priority.
 MAC Priority act on the destination address of MAC in packets.
 VLAN tagged Priority field is effected by 802.1p Priority setting.
-IP TOS Priority affects TOS fields of IP header, and you can find it has 8bit SERVICE TYPE field that specifies how the datagram should be handled.
+IP TOS Priority affects TOS fields of IP header, and you can find it has 8- bit SERVICE TYPE field that specifies how the datagram should be handled.
 The field could be divided into six subfields as follows, PRECEDENCE (3 bits), D-Type (Delay Priority, 1 bit), T-Type (Throughput Priority, 1bit), R-Type (Reliability Priority, 1bit), M-Type (Monetary Cost Priority, 1bit), and UNUSED (1bit).